Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 Newquay, Cornwall

-Even when inclement weather makes sunbathing less than ideal, the famed South West Coast Path offers all sorts of walks trails around Newquay from short beachside ambles to more strenuous cliff and coastal path rambles.
+Even when inclement weather makes sunbathing less than ideal, the famed South West Coast Path offers all sorts of walking trails around Newquay from short beachside ambles to more strenuous cliff and coastal path rambles.

 One caveat worth noting: dogs are generally welcome but there is seasonal ban every Easter Sunday and September 30 from 7am until 7pm.